 Carl: The best thing about this way of doing research is that everyone is a person in this group.
 I don’t want to be a guy that gets paid $15/hour to go out and do something.
 You can get a monkey to pass out a piece of paper and a pen.
 When I ask a question in this group, nobody gets upset.
 Nobody says it’s time for you to go.

 Arnetta: Just reading some of the surveys that we have done, it’s interesting to see that a lot of people think the same way, no matter what nationality they are, about the neighborhood, the services that are available, the people that live around them.
 And it is also interesting to note that some people don’t really know who lives around them at all.
 Some of them get up, go to work, eat dinner, and go to bed.
 And do the same thing all over again the next day.

 Carl: What we miss as people, is remembering that we are more alike than we are different.
 We all want and enjoy the same things.
 Opportunities are different.
 But people are people.
 You watch any parent with his kid- he’s going to protect that kid at all cost.
 When we see other people, all we see is the wrapping.
 And we convince ourselves that they are different.
 But when you take the wrapping off, we are very similar.
 We enjoy being reminded of this when we do this research.

 To read more about the Healthy Neighborhoods Study, please click here.
 The Healthy Neighborhoods PAR Study is being conducted in partnership with the Conservation Law Foundation, and funded by the Robert Wood Johnson Foundation.
-We will be posting interviews with Resident Researchers from different communities across Boston over the coming weeks so stay tuned!
+Read more interviews with Resident Researchers on this project here.